wescale/kubernetes-formation/Day-3/demo-monitoring/README.md

 kubectl create -f pod.yaml
 ```

-Once the pod is created, view the returned metrics executng a `curl` command on localhost:8080.
+Once the pod is created, view the returned metrics executing a `curl` command on localhost:8080.

-What is the data format exepected by Prometheus?
+What is the data format expected by Prometheus?

-By defining a `PodMonitor` resource, Prometheus will automatically add the targetted pods to its scrape configuration.
+By defining a `PodMonitor` resource, Prometheus will automatically add the targeted pods to its scrape configuration.
 Then, it will request the default `/metrics` endpoint of those pods.

 Create a `PodMonitor` resource: